chinmina/chinmina-token-buildkite-plugin/README.md

           audience: "chinmina:your-github-organization"
 ```

-To use the token and fetch private github releases, usage would be the following:
+To use the function to get a GitHub token, then fetch a private GitHub release
+asset, usage would be the following:

 ```bash
       export GH_TOKEN=$(chinmina_token "org:profile-name")